JorisCaze/SG-EOS_Calibration/README.md

 	Theoritical curves can be found in the folder `EOS_Calibration/res/`.
 If you want to plot theses curves and compare with the experimental ones you will have to go to the folder `EOS_Calibration/res/` and run the script `./runPlotShock.sh` and/or `./runPlotLiqVap.sh`.
 It might be possible that you don't have the rights to lauch these scripts, thus you will have to do a quick `chmod +x runPlotXXX.sh`

+4. Library of test cases

+	Under the folder `EOS_Calibration/input/lib/` you can find few test cases for shock and liquid-vapor calibration.
+There are input files and the associated experimental data.

 ### Shock wave calibration